MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/default-sharepoint-groups.md

 In SharePoint On-premises, you designate a site collection administrator when you install a site.

-In SharePoint Online, the account that you used when you setup SharePoint Online is automatically a site collection administrator.
+In SharePoint Online, the account that you used when you set up SharePoint Online is automatically a site collection administrator.
 If you have to add more site collection administrators in SharePoint Online, an existing site collection administrator or the SharePoint online administrator can do so.

-SharePoint online administrators
+SharePoint administrators

 ||**SharePoint Online**|**SharePoint On-premises**|
 |:-----|:-----|:-----|
 |Who can use this group?  <br/> |Yes  <br/> |No, by default.  <br/> Requires special installation.  <br/> |

-If you use SharePoint Online in Office 365 plans other than Office 365 Small Business and Office 365 Small Business Premium, there is also a SharePoint online administrator.
-Any Office 365 global administrator also has permissions to browse and use the tenant administration site.
-A SharePoint online administrator manages settings for all site collections available to the SharePoint online subscription.
+If you use SharePoint Online in Office 365 plans other than Office 365 Small Business and Office 365 Small Business Premium, there is also a SharePoint administrator.
+A SharePoint administrator can use the SharePoint admin center or PowerShell to manage settings for all site collections.
+Any Office 365 global administrator also has the permissions of a SharePoint admin.

-The SharePoint online administrator can do any of the following tasks:
+The SharePoint administrator can do any of the following tasks:

 - Configure user profile and InfoPath forms services